emilyelia/Creative-Cognition/content/posts/duolingo/index.md

 ---

 I remember telling a native Spanish speaker that even though I didn’t grow up in a house where it was spoken, I could say I speak Spanish because of four years of language classes and growing up in South Florida, where it is common.
 Then she started speaking to me in Spanish and I stopped dead in my tracks; I couldn’t understand what she is saying or respond with anything better than “Hola!
 Me llamo es Emily” or “Donde está el bano?”
 I realized that after four years of not speaking or even being around the Spanish language, I could not comprehend it like I once did.
-This led me to discover the app with which I’m obsessed: DuoLingo.
+This led me to discover the app with which I’m obsessed: Duolingo.
 I am absolutely obsessed with Duolingo — an app that teaches you how to learn a new language — because it is free, it uses data to personalize your learning experience, it encourages positive behavior change through gamification, and it gets you speaking the language through social and interactive features.

 ### Duolingo is Brilliant, Free and Disruptive